 - Mental Health Unit Lead Psychologist

 In the United States, there were 147,500 jobs for Clinical Psychologist in 2016.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 21,000 new jobs for Clinical Psychologist by 2026.
-There will be an estimated 12,100 positions for Clinical Psychologist per year.
+Due to new job openings and attrition, there will be an average of 12,100 job openings in this field each year.

 The states with the most job growth for Clinical Psychologist are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Clinical Psychologist ranges between $44,040 and $129,310.

 Clinical Psychologists who work in California, Oregon, or Connecticut, make the highest salaries.

 Below is a list of the median annual salaries for Clinical Psychologists in different U.S. states.

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Clinical Psychologists:

 - Healthcare common procedure coding system HCPCS